-These fees are usually under $25, but you can also indicate an amount that you are willing to pay and provide that with your request.
+These fees are usually under $25, but you can also indicate an amount you’re willing to pay and provide that with your request.

-4. Describe Your Request, in detail, and why you are making the request.
+4. Describe Your Request in detail and why you’re making the request.

 5. Choose to Request Expedited Processing.